andremann/DataHub-workshop/Stream-data-and-iot/README.md

 - Twitter API keys
 - Python 3
 - Libraries: Twithon, Elasticsearch-py, Elasticsearch-dsl
+- Elasticsearch and Kibana running on your machine

+*Note:* We have a pre-canned Virtual Machine, dedicated to our workshop.

 #### What to do
 1. Create index pattern